kerathy/Statement/README.md

 I didn't use any tools in the post I wrote before; it was a draft.
-It's similar to "handwriting," a metaphor.
-This statement was rewritten and finished on January 16, 2022, and updated on January 31, 2022.
+It's similar to "handwriting," a simile.
+This statement was rewritten and finished on January 16, 2022, and updated on Feb 6, 2022.

 I rewrite things very quickly, so don't worry about that; there won't be any writing issues with my work.